 Jonathan Edwards Winery, North Stonington CT

 Situated on a romantically secluded 48-acre hilltop, Jonathan Edwards Winery is a bi-coastal winery, creating spectacular wines with grapes from both their California and Connecticut estate vineyards.
-Choose from their selection of reds, whites, and blushes, with all embodying the Jonathan Edwards Winery motto of “bringing the heart of Napa Valley to New England,” like their 2019 Cabernet Franc that features spicy cherry and cranberry notes with a finish of cinnamon and nutmeg; what a lovely-sounding quintessential New England combination, right?
+Choose from their selection of reds, whites, and blushes, with all embodying the Jonathan Edwards Winery motto of “bringing the heart of Napa Valley to New England,” like their 2019 Cabernet Franc that features spicy cherry and cranberry notes with a finish of cinnamon and nutmeg; what a quintessential New England combination, right?